 This is how to report a backdoor Roth IRA contribution in Turbotax for 2021.

-Property crime – including car thefts and break-ins – have become the new pandemic in Portland.
-For 2021 we reached a 25 year high with many months now have over 1000 cars stolen.
+Property crime – including car thefts and break-ins – have become the new pandemic in Portland for both 2021 and 2022.
+In 2021 we reached a 25 year high in car thefts with over 1000 car thefts per month.
 2022 is shaping up to be the same or worse.

 It’s not uncommon to see vehicles without license plates driving around city streets and even randomly crashed into buildings.
 Since last year, Portland police can no longer pull cars over for traffic infractions, missing tags, expired registration, etc. It may soon be Oregon state law that police cannot pull anyone over for minor infractions.